TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 Better to inherit than pickle/unpickle

-    When using the *spawn* or *forkserver* start methods many types from :mod:`multiprocessing` need to be picklable so that child processes can use them.
+    When using the *spawn* or *forkserver* start methods many types kutoka :mod:`multiprocessing` need to be picklable so that child processes can use them.
 However, one should generally avoid sending shared objects to other processes using pipes or queues.
-    Instead you should arrange the program so that a process which needs access to a shared resource created elsewhere can inherit it from an ancestor process.
+    Instead you should arrange the program so that a process which needs access to a shared resource created elsewhere can inherit it kutoka an ancestor process.

 Avoid terminating processes